-Sailing trip from Colombia to Colombia on the Gitana III.
+Sailing trip from Panama to Colombia on the Gitana III.

 My sunburnt arm pressed into the wooden deck.
 My head, propped up with a balled up, wet, pink elephant-print sarong I’d purchased in Thailand.
 My eyes were closed and I breathed in and out with the waves.
 It was uncomfortable to say the least, but I was just trying to block out the nausea that this boat sailing from Panama to Colombia was causing me.

 The sun was setting on my fourth day of what was meant to be a five day sailing trip: we had officially hit open water that afternoon.
 For the first few hours I did doing nothing but sit, staring at the horizon.
 “Everything is going to be OK,” I kept telling myself, “you’ll make it.”
 Sure, I knew I wouldn’t be able to handle drinking.
 I knew I wouldn’t be able to handle reading (I can’t even read in a car without feeling like I’m going to barf all over).
 But I’d been taking a Dramamine every four hours since the trip began, so I hoped that I would at least be able to enjoy…something.
 Even if all I had to look forward to for the next two days of sailing from Panama to Colombia was an eternal staring contest with the horizon.

 Everyone I’d met who had taken the 5-day boat crossing between Panama and Colombia raved about it.
 “It was one of the highlights of my trip,” every one of them said.
 And so, while I was nervous because of my intense tendency towards motion-sickness, I wanted to book a trip.
 I wanted to sail from Panama to Colombia.
 Sure I could have flown for cheaper than the trip’s $550 price tag, but I thought it might be worth it.
 Besides, $550 included the transportation, a few days in the San Blas Islands, food, a bed.
 Really, it added up.